 Abstract— Virtual Labels are used in computer graphics applications to represent textual information arranged on geometric surfaces.
 Such information consists of names, numbering, or other relevant data that need to be noticed quickly when a user scans the objects in the scene.
-This paper focuses on the so-called massive models, which have a large number of geometric primitives whose rendering presents a high computational cost and conventional texturing techniques can extrapolate the available computational resources.
+This paper focuses on the so-called massive models, which have a large number of geometric primitives whose rendering presents a high computational cost and for which conventional texturing techniques can extrapolate the available computational resources.
 In this work we have developed a way to view, in real time, virtual labels with different information on the surfaces of objects in massive models.
-The technique is implemented entirely on the GPU, shows no significant loss of performance and low memory cost.
-CAD models objects are the main focus of the work, although the solution can be used in other types of objects once their texture coordinates are adjusted correctly.
+The technique is implemented entirely on the GPU, and shows no significant loss of performance and low memory cost.
+CAD models’ objects are the main focus of the work, although the solution can be used in other types of objects once their texture coordinates are adjusted correctly.

 Introduction

-Virtual labels are textual information displayed on the surface of virtual objects.
+Virtual labels are textual information displayed on the surfaces of virtual objects.
 Such information consists of names, numbers, and any relevant information that needs to be quickly identified when the user scans the objects in the virtual scenario.
-Labels could be used in games, maps or any other graphical application which renders 2D or 3D objects and needs to show text on those object’s surfaces.
+Labels could be used in games, maps or any other graphical application which renders 2D or 3D objects and needs to show text on those objects’ surfaces.
 This paper focuses on real-time 3D visualizers of models with a large number of objects, like CAD (Computer Aided Design) models used for scientific visualization such as an oil refinery.

 In industrial plants there are structures that contain labels applied to their surfaces, which display the names of these structures or other information about them, in order to help professionals to easily identify them in fieldwork.
-The same way these labels help engineers identifying the real structures, virtual labels can help users identifying objects in visualization software in real time.
+The same way that these labels help engineers identify the real structures, virtual labels can help users in identifying objects in visualization software in real time.

-The main goal when displaying labels on the surfaces of virtual objects is to help the user to quickly identify which objects are displayed on the application, as well as providing support to guidance in the virtual scenario.
+The main goal when displaying labels on the surfaces of virtual objects is to help the user to quickly identify which objects are displayed on the application, as well as to provide support for guidance in the virtual scenario.
 In CAD visualization systems, it is usual to have a list showing the names of all the objects present in the scene.
-Thus, to find the name of an object, the user needs to click on the object and check in the list the selected name, in a more laborious process than reading labels directly on the objects.
+Thus, to find the name of an object, the user needs to click on the object and check in the list for the selected name, which is a more laborious process than reading labels directly on the objects.
 Moreover, large industrial plant models are typically massive, so called when they present great complexity, such as an oil refinery consisting of millions or billions of objects.

-For this kind of model, there are some challenges for rendering virtual labels, one of them is related to the existence of a large number of objects with distinct names.
+For this kind of model, there are some challenges for rendering virtual labels; one of them is related to the existence of a large number of objects with distinct names.
 To illustrate this problem, if a simple texturing method is used, it could be necessary to build a different texture for each object (because each object has a different name).
-Such approach implies a large use of memory space that can exceed the capacity of the video card.
+Such an approach implies a large use of memory space that can exceed the capacity of the video card.
 To solve this problem, it is necessary to develop strategies to keep in video card memory a limited number of textures per frame.
 It is also possible that all textures could not be stored in main memory at the same time and thus they would need to be reconstructed to form the words of a label in real time, which can affect the performance of the application.